AbberiorInstruments/ImspectorDocs/docs/faq.rst

 Registering Hardware Ports takes too long.
 *******************************************

-During startup, Imspector will take a long time before displaying 'Registring devices' or, in version since *v0.10rev4881*, display a message **Registering hardware ports ...
+During startup, Imspector will take a long time before displaying 'Registering devices' or, in version since *v0.10rev4881*, display a message **Registering hardware ports ...
 [Press and hold SHIFT + ESC to cancel]** in the splash screen.
 The most probable cause of this is that you have some USB to serial or parallel port bridges installed that announce ports but produce errors when accessing them.
 The reason for the delay are long timeouts.
-In older Imspector versions you have to wait and, to speed up future startups try some of the solutions below.
+In older Imspector versions you have to wait and, to speed up future starts try some of the solutions below.
 In newer Imspector versions the problem is eliminated for serial ports, where initialization does no longer test-open the port.
 Thus all ports present in the Device Manager (seen by the OS) will be added to the list but if you have a bad bridge, opening them will fail when initializing a com device using them.
 While the problem has never been reported for